liderako/eos-contracts-EOS-version-1.0/message/README.md

 ## Description

-This contract must, take input string in './eosc push message etc.' and on output, print string in eosd.
+This contract must, take input string in `./eosc push message etc.` and on output, print string in eosd.